The Great British Bake Off stars and their beautiful kitchens

 Fans of Chetna will no doubt already know that she often shares behind-the-scenes glimpses of where she cooks.
 In fact, most of her Food With Chetna YouTube videos are filmed in her home kitchen.

 Her spacious kitchen boasts handleless units in a deep blue shade, marble-effect worktops and tiles, sleek stainless steel appliances and natural wood accents.
-Chetna's open shelves are filled with house plants, quirky homewares and colourful cookbooks.

 Liam Charles

-Liam Charles was extremely popular with fans during the eighth series of Bake Off in 2017, thanks to his brilliant sense of humour and his amazing bakes – which incorporated his passion for art and design.
 Liam was the series’ youngest contestant and came fifth, joking that he was “coming for Paul Hollywood’s job in a couple of years”.
-Little did Liam know that just one year on he would be hosting Bake Off: The Professionals and became a judge for Junior Bake Off in 2019.
-He has also starred in his own cooking show, Liam Bakes, has released two cookbooks and writes a regular baking column for The Guardian.
+Little did he know that just one year on, he would be hosting Bake Off: The Professionals and would become a judge for Junior Bake Off in 2019.

 Liam Charles

-Born and raised in Hackney, London, Liam lives at home with his family, often taking to his Instagram to share videos and images from inside his kitchen.
 The space is decked out with colourful, leaf print wallpaper, silvery grey units, a white dining table and an open metal shelving unit where Liam can store all of his essential baking tools and equipment, including countless cake tins.

 Manon Lagrève